A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - **Creatures:**
     - 2x [Skeleton Guard](http://2e.aonprd.com/Monsters.aspx?ID=372) - Explosive Death
-    - add 1 or 2 additional skeletons if you want to increase the impact of this standalone encounter.
+    - add additional skeletons if you want to increase the impact of this standalone encounter.
 Add 20xp for each skeleton added.
   - **Loot:** none

 ### The Shopkeepers Daughter (40-80xp, RP encounter)